 Streptococcus pneumoniae is one of the most common causes of community-acquired pneumonia (CAP).
 Pneumococcal pneumonia has a mortality rate of > 30%, depending on bacteremia, age, and underlying diseases.
 When not properly diagnosed and treated, S. pneumoniae infection can lead to bacteremia, meningitis, pericarditis, empyema, endocarditis, and/or arthritis.
 Every year S. pneumoniae causes 1 million deaths worldwide in children under 5 years of age and is a leading cause of death in the elderly.

 Microbial diagnosis of pneumococcal pneumonia using conventional diagnostic methods remains problematic.
 Isolation of S. pneumoniae from blood or pleural fluid is regarded as a gold standard test but is positive only in 15-30% of cases.
-Sputum examination has low specificity due to contamination with oral microflora and invasive samples (such as bronchoalveolar lavage, transthoracic needle aspiration) though reliable, requires specialist training and may result in complications.
+Sputum examination has low specificity due to contamination with oral microflora and invasive samples (such as bronchoalveolar lavage, transthoracic needle aspiration) though reliable, require specialized training and may result in complications.
 Conventional diagnostic techniques include detection of lanceolate shaped Gram-positive cocci in the sample followed by isolation of alpha-hemolytic, optochin sensitive, bile soluble colonies in the blood agar.
 Due to its nature, culture and sensitivity report takes at least 48 hours to arrive so may fail to assist physician for the timely intervention and management of pneumonia cases.

 Antigen detection assays are an alternative to standard culture-based methods, developed to improve speed and accuracy in the diagnosis of pneumococcal pneumonia.
 During acute pneumococcal pneumonia, capsular and C-polysaccharide antigens are present in sputum, pleural fluid, blood, and urine.
 Pneumococcal urinary antigen testing is a rapid assay that detects Streptococcus pneumoniae antigen in the urine of patients.